pengziyu912-design/sudoku/README.md

 Generates a solution image (e.g., sudoku_puzzle_..._solved.png) with answers in red.

 🧪 Running Tests
 This project uses unittest to ensure reliability.
-You can run the tests locally to verify everything is working:
+You can run the tests locally:

 Bash

 python test_project.py
 Expected Output: Ran 7 tests in 0.xxx s ...
 OK

-(Note: These tests are also run automatically on GitHub via GitHub Actions whenever code is pushed.)

 🛠️ Technologies Used
 Python 3.9+